Euro 2020 qualifying: All you need to know

 GROUP I: Belgium, Russia, Scotland, Cyprus, Kazakhstan, San Marino

 GROUP J: Italy, Bosnia and Herzegovina, Finland, Greece, Armenia, Liechtenstein

 Austria, Belgium, Croatia, Czech Republic, Denmark, England, Finland, France, Germany, Italy, Netherlands, Poland, Portugal, Russia, Spain, Sweden, Switzerland, Turkey, Ukraine and Wales have secured their places.

 Sixteen nations will take part in the playoffs.

 There will be four playoff routes, each with four nations taking part.

 Each route will have two semifinals and a final.
 All games are one-off matches, and not two-legged.

-In the semifinals, the best-ranked team of those to qualify to the playoff path (as per the list in the next section) will be at home to face the fourth-ranked team, and the second-ranked team will host the third-best team.
+In the semifinals, the best-ranked team from the Nations League path will be at home to face the fourth-ranked team, and the second-ranked team will host the third-best team.

-The home team in each final will be drawn in November 2019 and will not be based on ranking.
+The home team in each final will be drawn on Nov.
+22, 2019 and will not be based on ranking.

 Check out this handy video UEFA has created to explain the playoffs.